 Infertility is a disease or condition of the reproductive system often diagnosed after a couple has had one year of unprotected, well-timed intercourse or if the woman has been unable to carry a pregnancy that results in a live birth.

 Infertility is a medical problem.
-Approximately 40% of infertility is due to a female factor and 40% is due to a male factor.
+Approximately one-third of infertility cases are due to a female factor and one-third is due to a male factor.
 In the balance of cases, infertility results from problems in both partners, or the cause of the infertility cannot be explained.

 We advise you not to be concerned unless you have been trying to conceive for at least one year.
 However, if you are over 30 years old, have a history of pelvic inflammatory disease, painful periods, miscarriage, irregular cycles or if your partner has a known low sperm count, you may want to seek help sooner.
 Many couples have a hard time admitting that there may be an infertility problem.
 After each menstrual period, they hope that “maybe it will work this cycle”.
 When these hopes are dashed month after month, a woman often consults her regular OB/GYN or a fertility specialist.

 A fertility specialist, or Reproductive Endocrinologist, is a medical doctor who has been specially trained in the complex issues that can contribute to infertility.
 In addition to being trained as an OB/GYN, a Reproductive Endocrinologist must complete highly specialized training for all aspects of infertility.